apache/cordova-docs/docs/en/edge/plugin_ref/spec.md

 * `src` (required):
   The location of the file relative to `plugin.xml`.
-  If `src` cannot be found, plugman stops and reverses the installation, issues a warning about the problem, and exits with a non-zero code.
+  If `src` can't be found, plugman stops and reverses the installation, issues a warning about the problem, and exits with a non-zero code.